minetest/blog/.github/CONTRIBUTING.md

 ## What you can contribute

-Are you working with Minetest?
+Are you working with Luanti?
 We'd love to know what's new with you!
 We're looking for news about engine/mod/game development, servers, art and builds, and more.